gms64/greg_on_data/content/pages/about.md

 - [Github](https://github.com/gms64)
 - [Reddit](https://www.reddit.com/user/greg_on_data)

 With all that said, happy browsing!
-If you have any comments, feel free to drop me a line on Twitter.
+If you have any comments, feel free to drop me a line on the [contact](/contact) page.